Michael-Brooks/michaelbrooks.co.uk/content/posts/january-2019-is-coming-to-an-end.md

 title: January 2019 is coming to an end
 date: 2019-01-28
 published: true
+tags:
+- personal
+- update
-tags: ['personal','update','end of month review']
+- end of month review
+- father
-cover_image: ./images/maddi-bazzocco-1178337-unsplash.webp
+cover_image: "./images/maddi-bazzocco-1178337-unsplash.webp"
 canonical_url: false
-description: "This is our final week of January, and we only have 3 days left until it's officially over.
-I've already had a few surprises, some bad and some good, and I wanted to share with you both my good and bad for this month."
+description: This is our final week of January, and we only have 3 days left until it's officially over.
+I've already had a few surprises, some bad and some good, and I wanted to share with you both my good and bad for this month.

 ---
 This is our final week of January, and we only have 3 days left until it's officially over.
 I've already had a few surprises, some bad and some good, and I wanted to share with you both my good and bad for this month.

 ## The Bad: